Skip to main content

 Biography

-In her free time, Dr. Bennett is usually outside in the Sierras— hiking, trail running, backpacking, rock climbing— with her partner and pittie.
+In her free time, Dr. Bennett is usually outside in the mountains with her partner and pittie.
+She enjoys hiking, trail running, and backpacking (the more creek crossings, the better) and is an avid rock climber and paddle boarder.

 Professional Interests